labilezhu/devops-insider/docs/source/service-mesh/istio/istio-mtls/istio-mtls-smartness-explained.md

 Ability of the client sidecar to start mtls with injected server and at the same time forward app traffic as it is (plain-text or encrypted) to the non-injected sidecar is controlled by two things:

-\1.
-Istio feature called [enableAutoMtls](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig), enabled by default
+1. Istio feature called [enableAutoMtls](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig), enabled by default

 > This flag is used to enable mutual `TLS` automatically for service to service communication within the mesh, default true.
-If set to true, and a given service does not have a corresponding `DestinationRule` configured, or its `DestinationRule` does not have ClientTLSSettings specified, Istio configures client side TLS configuration appropriately.
-More specifically, If the upstream authentication policy is in `STRICT` mode, use Istio provisioned certificate for mutual `TLS` to connect to upstream.
-If upstream service is in plain text mode, use plain text.
-If the upstream authentication policy is in PERMISSIVE mode, Istio configures clients to use mutual `TLS` when server sides are capable of accepting mutual `TLS` traffic.
+If set to true, and a given service does not have a corresponding `DestinationRule` configured, or its `DestinationRule` does not have `ClientTLSSettings` specified, Istio configures client side TLS configuration appropriately(适当地).
+More specifically,
+>
+> - If the upstream authentication policy is in `STRICT` mode, use Istio provisioned certificate for mutual `TLS` to connect to upstream.
+> - If upstream service is in plain text mode, use plain text.
+> - If the upstream authentication policy is in `PERMISSIVE` mode, Istio configures clients to use mutual `TLS` when server sides are capable of accepting mutual `TLS` traffic.
 If service `DestinationRule` exists and has `ClientTLSSettings` specified, that is always used instead.

-\2. workload(pod) label `**security.istio.io/tlsMode=istio`**
+2. workload(pod) label `security.istio.io/tlsMode=istio`

 Istiod’s sidecar-injector webhook, which is Istiod itself, applies this label to any workload which is sidecar injected.